-When you’re ready for something more lively, The Pink Panthor Night Club is perhaps the chicest option on the strip.
+When you’re ready for something more lively, The Pink Candy Night Club is perhaps the chicest option on the strip.
 That said, Stargayzers is perhaps the more popular option thanks to its exceptional DJs, affordable drinks and come-as-you-are vibe.
-But if washboard abs, chiseled jaws and backwards baseball caps are your thing, Crew Bar is definitely the place to be.
+But if washboard abs, chiselled jaws and backwards baseball caps are your things, Crew Bar is definitely the place to be.

 Where to shop in Cape Town

 Few cities make African and American aesthetics so accessible.
 While most international brands have a shop or two in Cape Town, they’re easily balanced out with local designers and boutiques.

 If you like a gorgeous view while shopping, hit up The Watershed at The V&A Waterfront.
 You’ll love meandering the market while dipping out for fresh air on the harbour.